leerdev/currency/README.md

 I could not yet be able to solve the CORS 'Access-Control-Allow-Origin' issue, thus the web-client must work in disabled security mode.
 For example, Chrome run command arguments:

-'chrome.ext –-allow-file-access-from-files --disable-web-security --user-data-dir --disable-features=CrossSiteDocumentBlockingIfIsolating'
+'chrome.exe –-allow-file-access-from-files --disable-web-security --user-data-dir --disable-features=CrossSiteDocumentBlockingIfIsolating'